molokoloco/jQuery.boxFx/README.md

 PARADIGMS
 ================

-With JavaScript, we dynamically animate HTML elements based on CSS3, like a proxy
+With JavaScript, we dynamically **animate HTML elements based on CSS3**, like a proxy
 We take avantage of the both world, GPU acceleration and interactivity

 We work on a set of HTML  &lt;elements&gt; ("Seeds") inside a "box".